-A common scam is an email, apparently from Revenue, claiming the recipient is eligible for a tax refund.
-It contains a link to an online claim form, which asks for personal or financial information, including bank account details.
+A common scam is an email, apparently from Revenue, claiming that you are eligible for a tax refund.
+It contains a link to an online claim form, requesting your personal or financial information, including bank account details.

-If you receive a scam email apparently from Revenue, it does not mean that your email address, name or any other information has been gathered from Revenue's systems.
-Email addresses can often be found in publicly available sources, or generated randomly.
+This type of email does not mean that any of your information has been gathered from Revenue's systems.
+Email addresses can be found in publicly available sources, or generated randomly.

 If you receive a suspicious email purporting to be from Revenue, please

 forward it to firstname.lastname@example.org.
-Alternatively, you can contact your Revenue office to check the status of any refund that may be due.
+You can contact your Revenue office to check the status of any refund that may be due.

 Smishing (SMS fraud)

-'Smishing' is the name given to fraudulent schemes in which you are sent an SMS (text message) containing a link to a fraudulent website or phone number.
+'Smishing' is a scam where you are sent an SMS (text message) containing a link to a fraudulent website or phone number.
 The sender is attempting to collect personal information.